Lumavate-Team/documentation/TUTORIAL.rst

 Before going forward, you will need to have the following available on your machine:

 * `VS.Code <https://code.visualstudio.com/download>`_
-* Lumavate CLI
+* Lumavate CLI - The VS.Code Extension REQUIRES the Lumavate CLI to run
-* Git - This example requires downloading code from Github.com

 Setting up your Profile